aws/aws-cdk/design/external-references.md

 We will use `-` as a component separator devising fully qualified export names.
 To avoid collisions, if the main export name or any subsequent serialization key includes a `-` it will be removed.

 Since AWS CloudFormation has a limit on export name length, and we wouldn't want to restrict the serialization depth, the import/export serializer should trim the name and add a hash of the full name, but only if the total length exceeds the limit.

+### Synthesis-time Imports (REQ8)

+As mentioned in the previous section, `importObject` will support both synthesis and deploy-time imports by export name.

+In order to implement synthesis-time imports, we will add a new environmental context provider to the toolkit which will be able to retrieve a value for a certain CloudFormation named export.

+The implementation of this provider will use the CloudFormation ListExports operation to find the exports needed and pass their values in through the CDK context mechanism.

+Bear in mind that once a value has been retrieved, it will automatically be saved in the local `cdk.json` and won't be retrieved again until `cdk context --reset` is called.

+Since synthesis-time resolution doesn't create strong coupling between the stacks at the CloudFormation level, production and operational issues can arise if the producing stack deletes an exported resource.
+On the other hand, we hear from customers that strong-referencing behavior of `Fn::ImportValue` is sometimes a curse.
+Customers tell us that they found themselves stuck with unremovable or stacks that cannot be updates due to imports.

+Luckily, we can enable both capabilities.
+By default, when synthesis-time resolution is used, the CDK will automatically add a resource metadata entry to the template with an `Fn::ImportValue`.
+This will create the strong coupling between the stacks.
+Users can opt-out of this behavior by setting `weak: true` when they import the resource.

 ### Convenience Methods